Professional practice

 Human rights & civil liberties

 • Otite v The United Kingdom, App no. 18339/19 (European Court of Human Rights – Fourth Section): acted for the government of the United Kingdom, successfully resisting a claim of breach of Art.
-8 of the European Convention on Human Rights by reason of the proposed deportation of the claimant, a foreign national living in the UK and convicted of an offence.
+8 of the ECHR by reason of the proposed deportation of the claimant, a foreign national living in the UK and convicted of an offence.
+The application was dismissed.
 Led by Lisa Giovanetti KC.

-• Osagiede v The United Kingdom, App no. 228/2020 (European Court of Human Rights – Fourth Section): acting for the government of the United Kingdom, against an Art.
+• Osagiede v The United Kingdom, App no. 228/2020 (European Court of Human Rights – Fourth Section): acted for the government of the United Kingdom, against an Art.
 8 claim brought by a foreign national offender subject to deportation.
+The application was held to be inadmissible.
 Led by Lisa Giovanetti KC.

-• R (Western Sahara Campaign UK) v Secretary of State for International Trade & ors, Administrative Court Claim No. CO/971/2021: Acting for COMADER, an interested party, in a judicial review relating to the UK-Morocco Association Agreement and whether that Agreement contravenes an international law right of self-determination held by the people of Western Sahara.
+• R (Western Sahara Campaign UK) v Secretary of State for International Trade & ors [2022] EWHC 3108 (Administrative Court): Acted for COMADER, an interested party, in a judicial review relating to the UK-Morocco Association Agreement and whether that Agreement contravenes an international law right of self-determination held by the people of Western Sahara.
+Led by Peter Turner KC and Sam Wordsworth KC.

 • Crane Bank Ltd v dfcu Bank Ltd [2022] EWHC 2266 (Comm): Successfully challenged the jurisdiction of the English courts on the basis of the foreign act of State rule, resisting the contention that this result would be contrary to Art.
 6 of the European Convention on Human Rights.
 Led by Joe Smouha KC.